The options are endless when you’ve got the best vodka on your bar cart.

-Unlike many vodkas on the market, Absolut contains no added sugar.
-This, combined with its premium taste and determination to use only the highest quality ingredients, positions the brand as our best overall vodka for 2020.
+Unlike many vodkas on the market (we’re looking at you, Smirnoff), Absolut contains no added sugar.
+This, combined with its premium taste and determination to use only the highest quality ingredients, positions the brand as our best overall vodka in the world.

-While Absolut offers plenty of flavour variations, its original, unflavoured vodka should be a staple of any liquor cabinet.
+While Absolut offers plenty of flavor variations, its original, unflavored vodka should be a staple of any liquor cabinet.
 It’s one of the cleanest vodkas available, with a crisp, pure taste that’s somehow also full-bodied and complex.

 It’s a popular vodka worldwide, known for its iconic apothecary bottle and gentle, wheat aroma.
 Produced with locally-grown wheat in the town of Åhus in Sweden, it’s smooth enough to drink neat or can be used in cocktails to bring out the sweeter notes.

+Unlike other vodkas, Grey Goose is only distilled once.
 Best served neat, Grey Goose is one of the original ultra-premium vodkas on the market and offers a delightfully crisp taste with a smooth finish.
-This smoothness can be attributed to the fact that Grey Goose is distilled five times.
 It’s one of the creamiest vodkas available, with a clear, grainy nose and a peppery palate with a hint of star anise.

 Svedka’s accessible price makes it an excellent brand of vodka to keep in the liquor cabinet at all times.
-Produced from Swedish winter wheat and distilled five times, it’s a column-distilled vodka with a peppery bite after an initial sweet note.
+Produced from winter wheat and distilled four times, it’s a column-distilled vodka with a peppery bite after an initial sweet note.

-It’s another easy-to-drink vodka that mixes perfectly into a wide range of cocktails, thanks to its fairly neutral taste.
-The best way to bring out the flavours of this vodka is to enjoy it with a mildly-strong mixer.
+It’s another easy-to-drink vodka that mixes perfectly into a wide range of cocktails thanks to its fairly neutral taste.
+The best way to bring out the flavors of this vodka is to enjoy it with a mildly-strong mixer.
 Then, enjoy the hints of vanilla and mint before its bitter citrus ending.

-Svedka, whose name is a combination of “Swedish” and “vodka”, is definitely a crowd-pleaser, with a bottle that’s inexpensive but promises to mix well.
-For best results, chill this vodka for a few hours before stirring or shaking into your favourite cocktail.
+Svedka, whose name is a combination of the words “Svenska” (Swedish) and “Vodka”, is definitely a crowd-pleaser, with a bottle that’s inexpensive but promises to mix well.
+For best results, chill this vodka for a few hours before stirring or shaking it into your favorite cocktail.

-Once distilled, Beluga adds honey, milk thistle and oat to give flavouring before bottling its famous spirit.
-This super-premium vodka is impressively pure and smooth, with notes of vanilla, sage, white pepper and cream.
+Once distilled, Beluga adds honey, milk thistle, and oat to give flavoring before bottling its famous spirit.
+This super-premium vodka is impressively pure and smooth, with notes of vanilla, sage, white pepper, and cream.

 It’s filtered twice through quartz sand and a silver filter with a long and crisp, vanilla-tinted finish.
 With its great taste and premium packaging, Beluga promises a great vodka for sipping on an evening or giving as a present.